GeoscienceAustralia/wagl/docs/source/hdf5.rst

 * IMAGE_VERSION
 * DISPLAY_ORIGIN

-Images written as a whole at once using the *gaip.hdf5.write_h5_image* routine will attach *IMAGE_MINMAXRANGE* as an additional attribute.
+Images written as a whole at once using the *wagl.hdf5.write_h5_image* routine will attach *IMAGE_MINMAXRANGE* as an additional attribute.
-All images with geospatial context, which within *gaip* should be all images, wiil attach the following two additional attributes:
+All images with geospatial context, which within *wagl* should be all images, wiil attach the following two additional attributes:

 * transform (GDAL like GeoTransform; 6 element array)
 * crs_wkt (CRS stored as a variable length string using the Well Known Text specification